Main Menu

 To accommodate the consumer’s preferences (such as dietary requests).

-The section above entitled “Who do we share your personal data with?” describes how we share personal information.
-Some of our sharing of information is with service providers (as defined in the CCPA), and other businesses with whom we have contractual relationships, and we share the personal information in the course of our business relationship with those service providers and businesses.
+The section in our policy above entitled “Who do we disclose your personal data to?” describes how we disclose personal information.
+Some of our disclosure of information is to service providers and contractors (as defined in the CPRA), and other businesses with whom we have contractual relationships, and we provide the personal information in the course of our business relationship with those service providers and businesses.

-We also share information with the following categories of third parties:
+We also disclose information to the following categories of third parties:

-The CCPA provides California residents with specific rights regarding their personal information.
+The CPRA provides California residents with specific rights regarding their personal information.
 If you are a California resident, you have the rights described below.
-Please note that your rights are subject to limitations and exceptions described in the CCPA, which we will provide more detail about if and when you make a CCPA-related request.
+Please note that your rights are subject to limitations and exceptions described in the CPRA, which we will provide more detail about if and when you make a CPRA-related request.

 How to submit a verifiable consumer request and exercise your rights